Skip to main content

 Disposal & Transfer

-Value of Surplus Items
+Value of surplus items

-Items listed to become surplus property must now have a "Current Estimated Value" listed for each item on the form.
-This is not the price that was originally paid for the item, but what value is now associated with that item.
-Either list a dollar value or "No Value" for each item listed as Surplus.
+Items listed to become surplus property must now have a current estimated value listed for each item on the form.
+This is not the price that was originally paid for the item, but what value is now associated with that item – either enter a dollar value or no value for each item listed as surplus through the Surplus Property Transfer Form.

-Items of No Value
+Items of no value

 Items such as office furniture that is broken, missing parts, soiled, etc., must be disposed of by the agency, which may need to pay for a dumpster to be delivered and picked up.
-State Surplus uses Waste Connections, 405-745-2942.
+State Surplus uses Waste Connections (405-745-2942).

 A Surplus Property Transfer Form must be completed along with photos of the items.
 Only items to be disposed of the by agency are to be entered onto the form.